-- Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs (see below) as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - ppm parts per million, or milligrams per liter (mg/L) - ppb parts per billion, or micrograms per liter (μg/L) - ND Not detectable at testing limit - MFL million fibers per liter (fibers > 10 microns in length) - pCi/L picocuries per liter (a measure of radioactivity) - Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - 90th Percentile Out of 10 homes, 9 were at or below this level. - Massachusetts DEP Office of Research and Standards Guidelines (ORSG) - This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure, with a margin of safety.
+- Maximum Contaminant Level (or MCL) The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs (see below) as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (or MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Secondary Maximum Contaminant Level (or SMCL)

+These standards are developed to protect the aesthetic qualities of drinking water, and are not health based. - ppm parts per million, or milligrams per liter (mg/L) - ppb parts per billion, or micrograms per liter (μg/L) - ND Not detectable at testing limit - pCi/L picocuries per liter (a measure of radioactivity) - Action Level (or AI) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - 90th Percentile Out of 10 homes, 9 were at or below this level. - Massachusetts DEP Office of Research and Standards Guidelines (ORSG) - This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure, with a margin of safety.
 If exceeded, it serves as an indicator of the potential need for further action.